Criteria by type of participant

 4.6 Actively participate in scientific research or pilot projects aiming to understand and reduce the impact of dredging and dredged sediment management on wildlife and natural habitats.

-4.7 Any other measure, practice, or project aiming to improve the health of aquatic ecosystems in the port’s immediate and extended zones of influence that is accepted by Green Marine.
+4.7 Any other measure, practice, or project aiming to improve the condition and/or quality of aquatic ecosystems in the participant’s immediate zone of influence or beyond that is accepted by Green Marine.

 Level 5